CPU: 3.6GHz Intel Core i9-10910 (10-core, 20MB cache, up to 5.0GHz with Turbo Boost)

 Keeping that iconic look that has made previous iMacs such a hit with creatives, the iMac 27-inch 2020 now includes cutting edge components from both Intel and AMD, as well as super-speedy solid state drives (SSDs) across the board and an increase in RAM, leading to performance that blows the competition – especially Microsoft’s Surface Studio 2 – out of the water.

-It does all this while also launching at the same price as last year’s model – a commendable step by Apple that serves to make the Surface Studio 2 seem even more over-priced.
+It does all this while also launching at the same price as 2019’s model – a commendable step by Apple that serves to make the Surface Studio 2 seem even more over-priced.

 iMac 2020: Price